SaaS (software as a service) startups often leave a lot of money on the table when focusing on the wrong measures of unit economics.

 For SaaS startups, this projection can be incredibly challenging because the initial sale is just the starting line on what hopefully is a very long and mutually beneficial relationship -- where the customer sees enough initial, intended, and extended value to become a delighted and fiercely loyal brand advocate of your company.

-In addition, in a world where so many early-stage SaaS boards focus on various measures of revenue retention and expansion revenue, platform utilization becomes incredibly important to maximizing lifetime value.
+In addition, in a world where so many early-stage SaaS boards focus on various revenue retention and expansion revenue measures, platform utilization becomes incredibly important to maximizing lifetime value.

 Suppose their company makes repeat purchases or, in a SaaS scenario, upgrades its subscription level, adds more paid users, or additional modules.
-In that case, those other purchases get added to the customer's lifetime value.
+Those other purchases get added to the customer's lifetime value in that case.

 More broadly, if your company's business model is primarily based on recurring revenue, like a subscription, a licensed product, or a managed service, that's repeated over a specific duration (a year, three years, five years), customer lifetime value is the total value of the revenue that a particular customer generates.